-Virginia Tech's Director for Compliance and Conflict Resolution serves as the university's Title IX Coordinator.
-This position, in the Human Resources Equity and Access office is responsible for overseeing administrative investigations in compliance with Title IX requirements and may be contacted by calling 540231-8771.
-Incidents involving sexual assault or sexual harassment, and those involving domestic violence, dating violence, and stalking may trigger the university's Title IX or Title VII obligations.
-Such incidents are reported to the Director for Compliance and Conflict Resolution and Title IX Coordinator.
-University Policy 1025 and the Student Code of Conduct are the authority by which Virginia Tech addresses these types of complaints.
-In response to VAWA (including Campus SaVe) and recent guidance for the Department of Education/Office for Civil Rights (OCR), the office of Compliance and Conflict Resolution along with other stakeholders across campus will take a holistic approach to updating policies and procedures and continuously provide training, education and outreach to the VT community.
-We are proceeding as follows with policy updates, updating our procedures and providing training outreach and education.
+Virginia Tech's Executive Director for Equity and Access serves as the university's Title IX Coordinator.
+This position in the Human Resources office is responsible the development, implementation and oversight of the institution's meaningful efforts to comply with Title IX.
+Individuals who wish to report incidents of sex discrimination and sexual harassment and sexual violence, including dating and domestic violence and stalking may make the report to the Office of Equity and Access.
+University Policy1025 is the authority by which Virginia Tech addresses these types of complaints.
+In response to VAWA (including Campus SaVe) and recent guidance for the Department of Education/Office for Civil Rights (OCR), the office of Equity and Access along with other stakeholders across campus will take a holistic approach and continue to update policies and procedures, and provide training, education and outreach to the VT community.